gregalletti/CTF_writeups/EESTech2021/README.md

 # Write Ups - Categories and Points
 ## Web
 ### Secret code ![c](https://img.shields.io/badge/20_points-green)
 Visit https://metaproblems.com/e7fce2f2fcac584b49fe615b11784ff3/ and try to get a general idea: we only have one input field to enter the "secret code".
-Try to play with that, and you will see that a "You are not authenticated.
-Please enter the secret code to log in." will be displayed.
+Try to play with that, and you will see that a *You are not authenticated.
+Please enter the secret code to log in.* message will be displayed.

 What you should do now is to think about possible attacks or vulnerabilities, like XSS or others.
 However this was an easy challenge, so the *authenticated* word should remind you.. **cookies**!
 A bad use of cookies is for authentication purposes, so let's take a look at them.